andresilvapimentel/Gotcha-GPT/README.md

 # Tutorial

+A) The easiest way to run Gotcha_GPT (without training) is using the notebook Gotcha_GPT_new.ipynb and uploading the text_classification_eng.xlsx file (for detecting English manuscripts) or text_classification_port.xlsx (for detecting Portuguese manuscripts).
+On the Runtime tab in the Google Cola platform, just run all cells and scroll down.
+The notebook is going to text_classification file in the third cell.
+Then, upload the DOCX file of real texts to be check for plagiarism using AI in the step 4 (in the end of notebook).

-A) Training Gotcha GPT (GotchaGPT_Train_eng.ipynb for English texts or GotchaGPT_Train_port.ipynb for Portuguese texts)
+B) Training Gotcha GPT (GotchaGPT_Train_eng.ipynb for English texts or GotchaGPT_Train_port.ipynb for Portuguese texts)

   1. Install and import the required libraries.
   2. Run the function to upload and read DOCX file.
 Please, DO NOT use PDF files because the model result is not as good as using DOCX files.